mitre/multiscanner/README.md

 Installation
 ------------
 ### MultiScanner ###
-Generate the MultiScanner default configuration by running `python multiscanner.py errmagerdflipflerps` after cloning the repository.
-This need only be run once.
+Generate the MultiScanner default configuration by running `python multiscanner.py init` after cloning the repository.
+This can be used to rewrite the configuration file to its default state or, if you add new modules to add their configuration to the configuration file.

 ### Analytic Machine ###
 Default modules have the option to be run locally or via SSH.
 The environment used by the development team runs MultiScanner on a Linux host and hosts the majority of analytical tools on a separate Windows